trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 export default App;
 ```

-- contract address now is pointing to the new **proxy** address
+- Contract address now is pointing to the new **proxy** address.
 - Merge the proxy and contract storage into `ProxyStorage&ContractStorage` type definition.
-Fetching the contracts is appending the storage of the underlying contract to the proxy storage
+Fetching the contracts is appending the storage of the underlying contract to the proxy storage.
-- the call to exposed entrypoint is altered.
-As all is generic, now on the proxy side there are only `await c.methods.callContract("my_entrypoint_name",my_packed_payload_bytes).send()` calls
+- The call to exposed entrypoint is altered.
+As all is generic, now on the proxy side there are only `await c.methods.callContract("my_entrypoint_name",my_packed_payload_bytes).send()` calls.

-5. Run the frontend locally
+5. Run the frontend locally.

 ```bash
 cd app